georgtree/rbc-tk9/docs/barchart.md

 If two or more data points have the same abscissa (X-coordinate value), the bars representing those data points may be drawn in various ways.
 The default is to overlay the bars, one on top of the other.
 The ordering is determined from the of element display list.
-If the stacked mode is selected (using the **−barmode** configuration option), the bars are stacked, each bar above the previous.
+If the stacked mode is selected (using the **-barmode** configuration option), the bars are stacked, each bar above the previous.

 ```tcl